Irish passport: Format

-Physical appearance

-Irish passport booklets use the standard European Union design, with a machine-readable identity page and 32 or 66 visa pages.
-The cover bears the harp, the national symbol of Ireland.
+Irish passport booklets use the standard European Union design, with a machine-readable identity page and 32 or 66 visa pages for the larger version.

+Cover

+The cover bears the twelve-stringed harp, the national symbol of Ireland.
 The words on the cover are in both of Ireland's official languages, Irish and English.
 The top of the cover page reads An tAontas Eorpach and the equivalent in English, European Union.
 Just above the harp are the words Éire and its equivalent in English, Ireland.
-The identity page on older Irish passport booklets was on the back cover of the booklet.
-Newly issued passport booklets have been redesigned with additional security features.
-The identity page is now a plastic card attached between the front cover and the first paper page (the "Observations" page).